"Ensuring student success, begins by

 The Campus Public Safety Department is responsible for over 300 acres of COCC-owned property.
 This includes the Bend Campus, the Redmond Campus, the Madras Campus, the Prineville Campus, Wickiup Hall (Bend), Jungers Culinary Center (Bend), Chandler Lab (Bend), the COCC Veterinary Technology Lab (Redmond), and the COCC programs at the Deer Ridge Correctional Facility in Madras.

 Public Safety Officers investigate concerning actions by persons on college-owned property, in college-owned vehicles while on or off college-owned property, at college events which occur on or off college property, and actions by persons via college communication systems and electronics (email, phone, computers, etc.).
-The Campus Public Safety Department currently serves an enrolled student population of over 16,000, nearly 400 faculty members, approximately 300 staff members, and 350 residents.
+The Campus Public Safety Department serves an enrolled student population of over 16,000, nearly 400 faculty members, approximately 300 staff members, and 350 campus residents.